oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * The following elements must exist and be valid:
   * all elements required by the profile "Generic CSAF".
   * `/document/notes` with at least one item which has a `category` of `description`, `details`, `general` or `summary`
-    > Without at least one note item with information about the "issue" which is the topic of the advisory it is useless.
+    > Reasoning: Without at least one note item which contains information about the "issue" which is the topic of the advisory it is useless.
   * `/document/references`
-    > There should be a `reference` (link) to a document or website which provides more details about the issue or its remediation (if possible).
-This could be a link to a hardening guide, a manual, best practices or any other helpful information.
+    > This should be used to refer to one or more documents or websites which provide more details about the issue or its remediation (if possible).
+This could be a hardening guide, a manual, best practices or any other helpful information.
 * The value of `/document/category` SHALL be `informational_advisory`.
-* The element `/vulnerabilities` MUST NOT exist.
+* The element `/vulnerabilities` SHALL NOT exist.
 If there is any information that would reside in the element `/vulnerabilities` the CSAF document SHOULD use another profile, e.g. "Security Advisory".

-If the `/product_tree` exists, a user MUST assume that all products mentioned are affected.
+If the element `/product_tree` exists, a user MUST assume that all products mentioned are affected.

 ## 5.4 Profile 4: Security Advisory